Shazam14/lgmadmin-2024/README.md

    cd

-3. Set up the virtual environment: python -m venv lgm_env source lgm_env/bin/activate
+3. Set up the virtual environment:
+   You can use conda to create your environment https://docs.anaconda.com/free/miniconda/miniconda-other-resources/ python -m venv lgm_env source lgm_env/bin/activate

-4. Install the required dependencies: pip install -r requirements.txt
+5. Install the required dependencies: pip install -r requirements.txt

-5. Set up the Django backend:
+6. Set up the Django backend:

 - Navigate to the `backend` directory:
   ```